qxzcode/DynamicGrid/README.md

-## Pixel Engine
+## DynamicGrid Engine

-Pixel Engine is a game engine in C++ for high-res, infinite, dynamic tiled worlds.
+The DynamicGrid Engine is a game engine in C++ for high-res, infinite, dynamic tiled worlds.